cds-snc/canadalogin-static-website/website/src/en/partners/partners.md

 ---
 # GC Sign in for departments and agencies

-A secure and easy way to access Government of Canada programs and services online
+A secure and easy way to access Government of Canada programs and services online.

 <gcds-heading tag="h2" character-limit="false" margin-bottom="300" margin-top="500">
   What is GC Sign in